 Again, probably not a must have if you manage your batteries and charging them wisely.
 However, it is definitely a great accessory in that it can be a life saver in unexpected situations where you absolutely need that extra battery life to shoot something interesting before heading home.
 Hence, we think it deserves to be in the best drone accessories list.

+That’s it for this list of best drone accessories!
 If you do not have the budget to buy each and everything, pick the accessories that make most sense for you right now.
 For example, if you are multirotor enthusiast and do not care for the highest picture/video quality, you can ignore the ND filters and lens hoods.

 We recommend starting with the drone case.
 There is no need to clutter your life.
 You can always add new accessories to your repertoire overtime!